unyt-org/datex-tractor/README.md

 ## What this workflow does?
 ---
-- Checks if it's on latest branch - throws `exit 1` if not
+Checks if it's on latest branch - throws `exit 1` if not - then it starts creating issues.
+- Scans for "TODO" and "FIXME" inline-comments
+  - Scans also lines with "todo!()"
 - Creates an Issue with a todo-list titled "Todos"
-    - Creates issues with a permalink to the correlated file, line and commit
+- Creates individual issues with a permalink to the correlated file, line and commit
     - Writes the corresponding issue ID into the inline comment
     - Is relatively linked to the todo-list issue
 - In order to work properly the last header of your projects `/README.md` needs to be `# Datex-tractor`